-I frequently receive questions similar to this one from a new mom about diastasis recti and constipation:
+I frequently receive questions similar to this one from a new mom about diastasis recti (abdominal separation) and constipation:

-One more question, hope it’s not TMI but I want to know- is diastasis related to constipation?
+One more question, hope it’s not TMI but I want to know- could constipation be separating my abs?

 Your intuition was correct.
 Constipation will worsen diastasis recti if you strain or bear down while going to the bathroom because this creates a bulging pressure in both the pelvic floor and the abdominal wall, forcing the rectus abdominis further apart.
 This is an unhealthy stress on both your abdominal wall and your pelvic floor, potentially worsening diastasis recti and contributing to prolapse, pelvic weakness and hemorrhoids.
 To reduce that bulging pressure, follow the tips in this article.